Lee Howl Tipton Pumps

 Horizontal Close Clearance Bucket Type (Fig. 1006)

+This pump was designed to meet the need for a general service pump for Oil refineries and Chemical Works and is capable of pumping water and aqueous solutions up to 100oC, volatile liquids such as Benzole and light solvents up to 50oC and viscous oils at temperatures up to 100oC.
 The steam cylinder is of cast iron with cast iron piston and two spring rings.
 The cylinder is lagged with non-conducting material covered with blue planished sheet steel.
 The steam valve gear is of the "positively operating type" which ensures that the pump makes a full stroke at all speeds and will start from any position.
 The pump end is cast iron and so designed that the clearance are close and gas pockets eliminated.
 The valve chambers are provided with covers giving access to the valves and the barrel is fitted with a gunmetal liner.
 The pump valves are gunmetal of the double beat type fitted with bronze springs.
 The piston rod is mild steel and bucket rod is stainless steel.

 Size